Douglas Adams' The Hitchhiker's Guide to the Galaxy used to be required reading for software developers. Ah,…

 Software Defects = No Estimates

 I don’t estimate software defects.
 Well, I have two exceptions: If I have a backlog of old defects to burn down, I may estimate those.
-If I have found some new bug that we plan to fix in some later sprint, I may estimate those (though I really don’t like to defer defect fixes).
-Otherwise, I don’t estimate defects.
+If I have found some new bug that we plan to fix in some later sprint, I may estimate those.
+Although I really don’t like to defer defect fixes, but—otherwise—I don’t estimate defects.

 Why Not Estimate Software Defects?

 Before explaining why, it’s important to pause and consider my context.
-To get away with not estimating software defects you must have high quality standards, a strong suite of unit tests and a habitual practice of TDD, and you must fix all defects as soon as they are discovered, or at most, 1 sprint later.
+To get away with not estimating software defects you must have high quality standards, a strong suite of unit tests and a habitual practice of TDD.
+You must also fix all defects as soon as they are discovered, or at most, 1 sprint later.
 If that’s not your context, stop reading this and go put TDD into place.

-Deciding not to estimate software defects under these conditions is just easier and makes for more conservative release and iteration planning to not estimate defects (or at least not include them in velocity).
+Deciding not to estimate software defects, under these conditions, is just easier.
+It makes for more conservative release and iteration planning to not estimate defects, or at least not include them in velocity.
 It’s a simple rule, simple to explain.

 The Challenges of Estimating Software Defects